 You can do many things to keep your baby safe during sleep and reduce the chance of a SIDS death.

-- Place your baby on his or her back on a firm, tight-fitting mattress.
+- Place your baby on their back on a firm, tight-fitting mattress.

 - Use a sleeper gown to cover your baby instead of a blanket.